Expats residing in Indonesia told to register themselves

 Each expatriate during their registration will receive an identification number which would in the future be used as a reference for various other purposes.

 "Foreigners can come to their local immigration office or other designated places.
 It will be free of charge," Hamsuk promised.

-Those registering will have to fill out a form and present their immigration documents such as a passport, a permanent resident's card (KITAP), temporary resident's card (KITAS), a Buku Pengawasan Orang Asing (POA), along with two 3 x 4 cm passport photographs with red background.
+Those registering will have to fill out a form and present their immigration documents such as a passport, a permanent resident's card (ITAP), temporary resident's card (ITAS), along with two 3 x 4 cm passport photographs with red background.